ZXP-S-works/ZXP-S-works.github.io/_pages/about.md

 leveraging robot manipulation by imitation learning, reinforcement learning, and streamlining robotic systems to fulfill real-world applications.
 Currently, I am working on applying geometric deep learning to SE(3) robotic policy learning.

-(2025 Summer) I am currently seeking a full-time research position in robotics to contribute to impactful work in the industry.

 Besides being passionate about robotics, I also enjoy mountain and road biking, photography, and watching inspiring videos on YouTube.

 ## Internship